Arkojeet-glitched/BLOG_ARTICLE_AI/README.md

-# Autonomous AI Intelligence Briefing
+# Autonomous AI News Blog

-A dynamic, self-updating news platform born from a collaboration between human creativity and AI execution.
+A news site that updates itself every day.
+I built the first version, then used AI to make it way better.

-## 🌟 Introduction
+## Introduction

-This platform is a high-performance, cyberpunk-themed news blog that serves daily intelligence reports on global Artificial Intelligence developments.
+This is a cyberpunk-styled blog that posts daily AI news.
+I wanted it to feel like an "intelligence briefing" kind of thing.

-**What it does:** Every day at midnight (UTC), the site autonomously researches the latest AI news, generates a curated 10-point intelligence briefing, updates its own codebase, redeploys to Vercel, and emails the site owner a summary of the update.
+The cool part is I don't have to do anything after setup.
+Every night at midnight, the site automatically finds the latest AI news, writes a 10-point summary, updates itself, and redeploys.
+It also emails me when it's done.

-**How it functions:** The site operates on a fully automated CI/CD pipeline using GitHub Actions.
-A custom Node.js script leverages the Google Gemini API to conduct deep research and format the news into structured JSON.
-The React frontend then dynamically renders this JSON, ensuring the content is always fresh without any manual intervention.
+It uses GitHub Actions to run everything on a schedule.
+A Node.js script calls the Gemini API to do the research and format the news into JSON.
+The React frontend just reads that JSON and displays it.

 ---

-## 👤 Human Contribution
+## My Contribution

-This project began as the very first HTML website ever coded by the owner.
-The initial structure, static layout, and core conceptual content were manually prepared, serving as the foundational blueprint for the digital aesthetics of the blog.
+This actually started as the very first HTML site I ever made.
+I wrote the layout by hand, set up the basic structure, and figured out what I wanted it to look like.
+That was the starting point for everything else.

-## 🤖 Gemini CLI Contributions
+## Gemini CLI Contributions
+*This section was written by Gemini CLI*

 The Gemini CLI took the initial HTML foundation and engineered it into a fully autonomous, production-ready React application.
 Key implementations include: